DNP Programs in Virginia

 Another residency option is for new graduates of a DNP program.
 Those who graduate from a DNP program with an APRN degree can further their clinical experience by applying for a residency or fellowship program.
-Virginia has four programs for NPs in areas such as Emergency Medicine, Urgent Care, Rural Health, and orthopedic surgery.
+Virginia has a few programs for NPs in areas such as Emergency Medicine, Urgent Care, Rural Health, and orthopedic surgery.

 One DNP program in Virginia is at Marymount University.
 It offers part-time, online programs which makes it an excellent choice for busy working nurses.
 Only one on-campus visit a semester is required.
 For BSN applicants, between 72 and 74 credits are needed to graduate.
 Post-MSN students are required to complete between 30-32 credits.
 For more information students are encouraged to visit their website.

 Admission criteria for the nine schools in Virginia may vary slightly.
 General admission requirements may include:

 - Current RN or APRN license

 - MSN or BSN degree from an accredited school

 - Submission of transcripts from all educational institutions